zanata/zanata-platform/docs/user-guide/projects/project-settings.md

 #### Manual event
 Trigger by user manually.

-To trigger such event, first project maintainer will need to add and enable the webhook.
+To trigger such an event, first the project maintainer will need to add and enable the webhook.
-Then translator can select the language he/she has access to from the version page, then from the top right dropdown menu, you should be able to fire the event to registered webhook endpoint.
+Then the translator can select the language they have access to from the languages tab on the version overview page.
+Then from the top right dropdown menu of the documents column, they should be able to fire the event to the registered webhook endpoint.
 ```json
 {
   "project": "zanata",